- Measuring Growth

 How We Measure Growth

-The model we use to calculate growth measures depends on the sequence of assessments administered.
-Concept of Growth provides complete descriptions of the models.
+The model we use to calculate growth measures depends on the assessments administered.
+Concept of Growth provides additional details.

 This analytic model is used for subjects that are assessed in consecutive grades.